-Equity investing is often summarised as buying good companies and hold it for the long term.
-As companies grow, equity value also grows in lines with occasional lead or lag.
+Equity investing is often summarised as buying good companies and holding them for the long term.
+As companies grow, equity value also grows in line with occasional lead or lag.

 However, it’s hardly possible to time the entry and exit without the benefit of hindsight.
 Even if we really did embark on this painstaking exercise with available data, would you make any superior return?
 We doubt it.

 Indian markets had experienced a strong bull run after its recovery from the dot com bubble burst of 2000-01.
 The markets made their peak by the end of 2007 and 2008 saw a deep correction of 60% from the peak.